luisjavierB0/Bootcamp_CPU_ALU_/docs/info.md

 ## Overview

-This project implements a compact 8-bit CPU in Verilog for Tiny Tapeout.
+This project implements a compact 8-bit CPU in Verilog.

-The processor does not depend on a fixed hardcoded program.
-Instead, a short instruction sequence is loaded through SPI into internal program memory, and then executed autonomously by the CPU.
+The processor does not execute from a fixed hardcoded ROM.
+Instead, a short instruction sequence is loaded from an external controller through SPI into internal program memory, and then the CPU executes that program autonomously.

-The final implementation targets a compact architecture that fits a Tiny Tapeout 1x1 tile while still supporting programmable behavior.
+The architecture was designed to keep the system programmable while remaining compact enough for a Tiny Tapeout 1x1 implementation.

 ---

 ## Main idea

-The system works in two phases:
+The system operates in two phases:

 ### 1. Program loading phase
-When `RUN = 0`, an external controller sends instruction frames through SPI.
+When `RUN = 0`, an external controller sends SPI frames that contain:

+- instruction address
+- 16-bit instruction word

-Those frames are decoded by the on-chip SPI loader and stored into internal program memory.
+Those instructions are written into internal program memory.

 ### 2. Execution phase
-When `RUN = 1`, the CPU starts executing from address `0` and runs autonomously from the stored instruction memory.
+When `RUN = 1`, the CPU starts from address `0` and executes autonomously from the internal instruction memory.

-This approach preserves programmability without requiring a permanently fixed program in silicon.
+This means the chip itself does **not** read files directly.
+A host system or controller stores the program externally, converts it into SPI frames, and sends those frames into the ASIC.

 ---

-## Architecture
+## RTL architecture

-The design is divided into the following RTL blocks:
+The project is organized into the following RTL blocks:

 ### `alu8.v`
-8-bit ALU used by the CPU for arithmetic and logic operations.
+8-bit ALU used for arithmetic and logic operations.

 ### `tiny8_cpu.v`
 CPU core that handles:

 - instruction sequencing
 - decode
+- ALU control
 - branching
-- ALU control
-- output register updates
+- output generation
-- HALT state management
+- halt control

 ### `tiny8_prgmem.v`
 Internal instruction memory.

-The final implementation uses **10 valid instruction slots**.
+The implemented design uses **10 valid instruction slots**.

 Valid instruction addresses are: